Amir Saoud

 Amir Saoud (أمير سعود, born January 18, 1991) is a Lebanese professional basketball player currently playing for Sporting Al Riyadi Beirut in the Lebanese Basketball League and the Lebanon national team.
 He started his professional playing career in 2010, playing a season for Hoops Club.
 Amir often plays in the point guard and shooting guard positions.
+In 2023, he was loaned out to Syrian club Al Wahda, joining his compatriot coach Marwan Khalil, where he helped his team to achieve the Syrian Basketball League.